sreeise/graph-rs-sdk/README.md

 ### Microsoft Graph API Client in Rust

-Installation and basic usage can be found below and there are extensive examples in the example's directory.
+Installation and basic usage can be found below and there are extensive examples in the example's directory included in the project on [GitHub](https://github.com/sreeise/graph-rs).

 ### What Api's are available

-The Api's available are generated from Microsoft's msgraph-metadata repository which stores OpenApi configs for the Graph Api.
-There may be some requests and/or Api's not yet included in this project but in general most of them are implemented.
+The Api's available are generated from OpenApi configs that are stored in Microsoft's msgraph-metadata repository for the Graph Api.
+There may be some requests and/or Api's not yet included in this project that are in the OpenApi config but in general most of them are implemented.

 ### Feature requests or Bug reports.

-For both feature requests and bug reports please file an issue on GitHub and I will try to get back with a response or fix as soon as I can.
+For both feature requests and bug reports please file an issue on GitHub and a response or fix will be given as soon as possible.

 ### Use